 “Helping Valley residents save energy is a big part of our mission,” Wagner said.
 “We want to put the power back in your hands—both literally and figuratively.”

 Here, he offers 10 free tips to help you save money—and three small, inexpensive investments that can make a big difference in your energy bill.

 Top 10 Tips for Saving Energy this Winter

 - Let there be light—Keep curtains open on the south side of the house and closed on the north during the day to trap the warming sunlight.

-- Bundle up—Insulate heating and cooling ducts and repair any air leaks.
-Add insulation to your attic, crawlspaces and any accessible exterior walls.
+- Wrap it up—Use a TVA Quality Contractor to insulate heating and cooling ducts and repair any air leaks, as well as add insulation to your attic, crawlspaces and any accessible exterior walls.

 - Close the damper—Don’t send warm air up the chimney.
 Make sure the fireplace damper is closed when not in use.

-- Decorate—Use area rugs if you have hardwood or tile floors to keep your feet warm.
+- Cut a rug—Use area rugs if you have hardwood or tile floors to keep your feet warm.

 - Create breathing room—Keep weeds and debris away from the outdoor unit of your heating system.